Toucaan/toucaan.docs/blog/2023-03-01-a-css-router/index.md

 Our router will now serve only one stylesheet into the browser environment according to the device's orientation or the shape of the browser window in case of a resizable browser like on the desktop.

-Meaning if the user resizes their desktop browser to a point where the viewable window (rectangle) switches orientation from landscape to portrait, then our CSS router will prioritize `portrait.css` over `landscape.css.` Note that the router will likely continue to serve `landscape.css` even though it doesn't get applied because that is how the css standards expect the browsers to behave.
+Meaning if the user resizes their desktop browser to a point where the viewable window (rectangle) switches orientation from landscape to portrait, then our CSS router will prioritize `portrait.css` over `landscape.css`.
+Note that the router will likely continue to serve `landscape.css` even though it doesn't get applied because that is how the css standards expect the browsers to behave.

 Perfect.

 We can now scale our UI along one axis and not worry about how the website would appear on the other.

 :::info "The Curious Case of CSS @import."
-There are plenty of articles on the web that claim that a CSS `@import` [performs poorly](https://csswizardry.com/2018/11/css-and-network-performance/).
-This claim is not entirely correct.
+There are quite a few articles on the web that establish that a CSS `@import` [performs poorly](https://csswizardry.com/2018/11/css-and-network-performance/) due to waterfall.
+While this analysis is true, it is often not correctly applied to how Toucaan uses it.

-The performance of CSS `@import` depends on how it is being used.
-If an `@import` fetch uses an inline declaration from the head of a document _without_ sequential chaining of multiple applicable stylesheets that could lead to a waterfall, it would be just as fast as any `link` statement.
+The performance of CSS `@import` degrades only when it is chain-sequenced into a waterfall of requests.
+If instead an `@import` fetches (prioritizes) only one "applicable" stylesheet from within the head of a document _without_ further sequential chaining of multiple applicable stylesheets then there would be no meaningful waterfall.

+It would be just as fast as any `link` statement.
 :::

-In other words, if there is just one stylesheet to prioritize over and apply on the DOM, using an `@import` statement or a `link` statement will not make a difference.
-Note, the browser may [still fetch all the other stylesheets](https://blog.jim-nielsen.com/2021/conditional-style-loading-not-so-fast/) linked in the document, but those will come in with a lower priority and not get applied to the render since they're not relevant.
+In other words, if there is just one stylesheet to prioritize over and serve, using an `@import` statement instead of a `link` tag will not make a difference.
+Note, the browser may [still fetch all the other stylesheets](https://blog.jim-nielsen.com/2021/conditional-style-loading-not-so-fast/) @imported into the document, but those will come in with a lowered priority and also not get applied to the render since they are irrelvant

 ### Axes of Intrinsic Web Design